atc1441/ATCwatch/README.md

 This program is created by Aaron Christophel and made available under the GNU General Public License version 3 or, at your option, any later version.

-It makes use of the BMA423 Config blob which is copyrighted by Bosch Sensortech GmbH and under the BSD-3-Clause license:
+It makes use of a config blob from the BMA423 library which is copyrighted by Bosch Sensortech GmbH and under the BSD-3-Clause license:
 - https://github.com/BoschSensortec/BMA423-Sensor-API

+Under GNU GPL version 3 section 7, you are granted the additional permission to link to this blob and convey the resulting work.

 The icons are under the Apache License 2.0 and taken from here:
 - https://github.com/Remix-Design/RemixIcon